 Security and Communication

-Since the Maoist ‘People’s War’ there has been a breakdown in law and order in some areas of Nepal; combined with an increase in the availability of weapons, this has led to a general increase in crime across the country.
-However, serious crimes very rarely involve tourists, who are much more likely to suffer from opportunistic theft.
+Serious crimes very rarely involve tourists, who are much more likely to suffer from opportunistic theft.
 It is also more likely that the thief will be a fellow tourist rather than a local.
+However, emergencies can come from many sources, like health or issues from back home.

-Most Nepalese are still very respectful of other people’s possessions and are often protective of your belongings.
+Most locals are still very respectful of other people’s possessions and are often protective of your belongings.
 Some ethnic groups, most notably nomadic Tibetans, have been known to take items which they think have been discarded.
 So when you leave a solar charger or some laundry in a sunny spot make sure it is watched.
-Any bags left unattended, including those on bus roofs and checked onto domestic flights, should be locked.
-Keep spare money on your person in a money belt or buried deep inside your pack, your kit bag is not as safe as the bag you always carry with you.
+Any bags left unattended, including those on bus roofs or checked onto domestic flights, should be locked.
+Keep spare money on your person in a money belt or buried deep inside your pack.
+Your kit bag is not as safe as the bag you always carry with you.

 The role of women in Nepali society is changing in good and bad ways; strip bars and pornography accompany greater emancipation.
 The Nepali government is trying to cope with an underground sex industry that now flourishes throughout the country.
 It is unfortunate but perhaps no surprise therefore that women sometimes suffer from sexual harassment from young males, especially in urban centres or if a woman’s attire seems suggestive, for more information see Trekking as a Single Female.